rhdtownsend/gyre/doc/source/ref-guide/stellar-models/hom-models.rst

 Homogeneous Models
 ==================

-Homogeneous models represent uniform-density stars in hydrostatic equilibrium; they are equivalent to polytropes with index :math:`n=0`.
-Because their structure can be calculated analytically, GYRE creates them on-the-fly without the need to read from an external file.
+Setting the :nml_n:`model_type` parameter of the :nml_g:`model` namelist group to :nml_v:`'HOM'` tells the frontend to create a homogeneous (uniform density) stelllar model, equivalent to a polytrope with index :math:`n=0`.
+Because the structure of these model can be computed analytically, there is no need to read from an external file.

-To use a homogeneous model with GYRE, set the :nml_n:`model_type` parameter in the :nml_g:`model` namelist group to :nml_v:`'HOM'`, and set the :nml_n:`Gamma_1`, :nml_n:`n`, :nml_n:`s` and :nml_n:`grid_type` parameters to suitable values (see the :ref:`model-params` section for more details).
+The :nml_n:`Gamma_1` parameter of the :nml_g:`model` namelist group controls the first adiabatic index of the model, while the :nml_n:`n`, :nml_n:`s` and :nml_n:`grid_type` parameters control the model grid.
+See the :ref:`model-params` section for further details.